Aging out of Foster Care

 Life skills are everyday skills that all young adults, not just those from government care, need to know as they become more independent.

-By the end 2016, youth will have access to a new series of Life Skills Programs.
-These program are intended to provide guidance and provide hands-on skill development, such as:
+- Life Skills Programs - Life skills programs are intended to provide guidance and provide hands-on skill development, such as:

 - Financial literacy